decidables/decidables/sites/detectable/src/outcomes.md

 ## Was I right or wrong?

-On each trial, when we make a response, we might wonder about the relationship between our response and the actual state of affairs.
+On each trial, when we make a response, we might wonder about the relationship between our response and the actual state of affairs --- in other words, we are interested in the :term[outcome].
 If the stimulus and response match, we are :term[correct].
 If the stimulus and response don't match, we are in :term[error].
 And sometimes that may be all that really matters - was my answer :key[correct] or was it an :key[error]?

 Try a few trials of the task: